Opentrons logo

 Copy of YouTube Thumbnail Template

-Automating Viscous Liquid Handling
+Viscous Liquid Handling

-Viscous Liquid Handling refers to the techniques and tools employed to manipulate and transfer thick, adherent fluids in laboratory settings.
+The techniques and tools employed to manipulate and transfer thick, adherent fluids in laboratory settings.
 Unlike their less viscous counterparts, these liquids resist flow, behaving more like honey than water.

+For lab scientists, this inherent resistance presents a unique set of challenges.
 The very properties that define these liquids—cohesion and adhesion—can lead to inaccuracies in measurements, inconsistencies in experimental results, and even physical strain during manual pipetting.
 As such, mastering the intricacies of handling viscous liquids is not just about precision; it’s about ensuring the reliability and reproducibility of scientific research.

 Common Viscous Liquids in Laboratory Workflows